Noctua NH-D15 Review (Page 1 of 4)

 MTBF: > 150.000 h

 Out of the box, you will greeted by many more boxes; five to be exact.
 All boxes are in raw corrugated cardboard color, and are printed and labeled in black ink to show you what is inside.
 The biggest one of them all holds none other than the NH-D15 heatsink itself, which already has one NF-A15 PWM fan pre-installed.
 A second NF-A15 PWM is included in a separate box.
 The two smaller boxes hold the mounting accessories; one for AMD, and one for Intel.
-The SecuFirm2 mounting kits allows the Noctua NH-U14S to work with Intel's LGA2011 and LGA 115x sockets, as well as AMD's AM2+, AM3, AM3+, FM1, FM2, and FM2+ sockets.
+The SecuFirm2 mounting kits allows the Noctua NH-D15 to work with Intel's LGA2011 and LGA 115x sockets, as well as AMD's AM2+, AM3, AM3+, FM1, FM2, and FM2+ sockets.
 Accessories tagging along in the last box include two low noise adapters, Y-split cable, screwdriver, second set of fan clips, fan corner rubber dampeners, case fan screws, and a case badge.
 The NH-D15 also ships with a full sized tube of Noctua's excellent NT-H1 thermal compound, which we had reviewed back in our August 2008 shootout.
 As always from the company, the included bundle is not just about the heatsink itself -- it is also about the included excellent removable high performance fans and 'stock' thermal paste.
-Cooling fans such as the NF-A15 PWM are not exactly cheap when you buy them separately in retail, and one is included in the package.
+Cooling fans such as the NF-A15 PWM are not exactly cheap when you buy them separately in retail, and two are included in the package.

 One manual is included for each socket type for a total of three installation posters, placed in their respective boxes.
 The instructions are concise and clear.
 With the accessories very cleanly distinguished for each application as aforementioned, it makes life just that much easier.
 I just wish more manufacturers will learn from Noctua, haha.